People, Trees, & User Experience

 Wide canopied shapes in trees resonate a sense of happiness and comfort, a sense of home, or relaxed leisure without pushing for a need for action as the spruce trees do.
 And a note here on behalf of the benefit of spruce and fir, that the inside spread of these branches are often gently arced, (as above) useful in tree architecture to move water toward the outside to the dripline and as a result, the inside feels calm, gentle, safe and secure.

-Adding to the wide canopy category of User Experience is the pruned tamamono shape of shrubs that use a round shape at the top with the widest point of the arc forming a stable and secure feeling at ground level, that the viewer is intended to feel.
-This shape simply makes people smile, as the round, resonates with the roundness of a newborn infants eyes, a kitten or Disney’s Mickey Mouse ears..
+Adding to the wide canopy category of User Experience is the pruned to be a half-rounded shape known as ‘tamamono‘, that use a round shape at the top with the widest point of the arc forming a stable and secure feeling at ground level.
+The viewer is intended to feel the happy feeling as well as a grounded stability.
+This shape simply makes people smile, as the round, resonates with the roundness of a newborn infants eyes, the eyes of a kitten ..

 Rounded shapes, make people happy